 Holi Celebration in Varanasi

+Holi is played on hundreds of ghats by the Ganga every year.
 What makes the Varanasi celebrations even more special is the fact that everyone is friends with everyone else on this holy festival, and by the afternoon you can see all of them sitting by the ghats and eating Gujhiya (a traditional sweet prepared on Holi) together.
-Every year thousands of foreigners come down to this city to be active participants in this madness.

 People drink what is known as Thandai, infused with marijuana, milk, and dry fruits.
 In Varanasi, you can in fact buy it from Vishwanath Thandai Ghar, where they even have bhang Ladoos.